 Vienna holds the crown of being the only world capital with a notable amount of wine production within its city limits.
 Wieningeram Nussberg offers sweeping views of all of Vienna and the Danube River in a true Austrian experience.
 Picnic tables lined up on mostly-even terrain is where you’ll enjoy the wine and food.
 Be sure to try Austria’s famous red wine, zweigelt.
 Of course, you can never go wrong with sharing a bottle of rosé sekt (rose champagne) on a sunny afternoon.
 As if all of the wine and food wasn’t fantastic enough, the views and atmosphere here will have you looking into taking a later flight home.
 Check the winery’s Facebook page for opening hours and updates before you head out.
 The vineyard is only open to the public in “good weather.”

-One of the most picturesque regions of Tuscany is Chianti.
+One of the most picturesque regions of Tuscany, Italy, is Chianti.
 All over the area you’ll find quaint, medieval towns featuring authentic Tuscan cuisine and an endless supply of decadent wines.
 Chianti is one of the few places in the world that perfectly marries sightseeing and history with epic relaxation and luxury.
 Castello di Verrazzano in Greve is a well-preserved medieval castle that offers tours coupled with three course meals and locally produced wine pairings enjoyed in a unique setting.
 Food is served at large banquet tables and is shared amongst new friends in a beautifully preserved medieval dining room overlooking the sunset.

 Carmey Avdat Farm in the Israeli desert is exactly where you need to be, come sunset.
 Visit this family-run winery and pick your favorite bottle.
 They’ll happily arrange a bottle for you and lend you some wine glasses then send you off to the lookout point above the vineyards.
 On a clear evening you’ll be able to see the Mountains of Edom in Jordan.
 After the sun has said goodnight, retire to your cabin, the beit kerem located on the property.
 Your stay will come with a free wine tasting and breakfast.
 The cabin has its own pool made of natural rock formations.
 The farm trails on the property will keep you busy during non wine tasting hours.